AndroidMarv/AdbToggleAccessLib/README.md

 	boolean isEnabled = AdbToggleAccess.isEnabled(this);
 	```

-5. ...or you can enable USB debug settings by creating an instance of AdbToggleAccess class:
+5. ...or you can enable/disable USB debug settings by creating an instance of AdbToggleAccess class:

 	```java
 	AdbToggleAccess adbToggle = new AdbToggleAccess();